awsdocs/amazon-sqs-developer-guide/doc_source/welcome.md

 + To find out the guidelines and caveats that will help you make the most of Amazon SQS, see [Best Practices for Amazon SQS](sqs-best-practices.md)\.

-+ To learn about Amazon SQS API actions, see the *Amazon Simple Queue Service API Reference*\.
++ To learn about Amazon SQS actions, see the *Amazon Simple Queue Service API Reference*\.

 + To learn about Amazon SQS AWS CLI commands, see [Amazon SQS in the *AWS CLI Command Reference*](http://docs.aws.amazon.com/cli/latest/reference/sqs/index.html)\.